ryanhaticus/COMS327/README.md

 - Procedurally generated world with various region types, Pokemon Centers, and Pokemarts.
 - Upon entering a room, your player character '@' is placed on the path
 - 6 types of trainers exist.
 We have Hikers, Rivals, Pacers, Wanderers, Sentries, and Explorers.
+- Ability to choose how many trainers spawn in.

 ## Trainers

+In order to pick the number of trainers that spawn on the map, you can run the binary with the `--numtrainers` flag.
+Here's a sample of choosing 7 trainers:

+`./main --numtrainers 7`

 ### Hikers and Rivals